Jackxiini/jackxiini.github.io/index.md

 ## About Me

-I am a Ph.D. candidate in Computer Science at Volgenau School of Engineering[https://volgenau.gmu.edu], George Mason University, advised by Professor Jessica Lin.
+I am a Ph.D. candidate in Computer Science at [Volgenau School of Engineering](https://volgenau.gmu.edu), George Mason University, advised by Professor Jessica Lin.
 My research area is machine learning, deep learning and time series analysis.
 In particular, I am interested in developing efficient and accurate deep learning-based model for time series fully-, semi- and un-supervised learning.
 My research also includes interdisciplinary applications of time series and exploring time series few shot and zero shot learning.

 I received my B.E. degree in Mechanical Engineering from Shanghai Normal University and M.S. degree in Computer Information Systems from Boston University.